esphome/micro-wake-word-models/README.md

 ## Model Training

-See https://github.com/kahrendt/esphome-on-device-wake-word for details and instructions on training your own wake words.
+See https://github.com/kahrendt/microWakeWordfor details and instructions on training your own wake words.